 AUDITOR

-The Association shall appoint one or more auditors at each annual meeting.
+The CBA shall appoint one or more auditors at each annual meeting.

-The auditor(s) shall examine the financial statements of the Association and supporting documents, certify the exactitude of the statements of receipt and expenditure and the assets and liabilities for the fiscal year to be reported at the next annual meeting.
+The auditor(s) shall examine the financial statements of the CBA and supporting documents, certify the exactitude of the statements of revenues and expenditures and the assets and liabilities for the fiscal year to be reported at the next annual meeting.

 MEETINGS